AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex7.md

 Next, go back to Google Tag Manager.

-Copy the second code fragment.
+In the second code fragment, copy the URL of the iFrame src.
+Make sure you copy everything between the brackets as indicated in the screenshot:

 ![Launch Setup](./images/gtmjs2.png)

-Go back to the **Update Configuration ID** screen and paste the code that you copied in the field **GTM Body Tag**.
+Go back to the **Update Configuration ID** screen and paste the iFrame src URL that you copied into the field **GTM Body Tag**.
+Make sure to only paste the iFrame src URL as indicated in the below screenshot.

 ![Launch Setup](./images/cfgid4.png)